 Equinix managers, employees, and contractors are trained and responsible for complying with company policies.
 Corporate and operating unit management are responsible for establishing and maintaining internal controls and promoting integrity and ethical values to company personnel.
 Dedicated regional security and compliance teams are in place to help assess the controls and operations within business units and report the results of control assessments to executive management teams.
 In addition, security and compliance teams help to advise operations management on risk assessment and mitigation activities, including the identification and implementation of controls.
-These activities are orchestrated and facilitated through the company's information security objectives.
+These activities are orchestrated and facilitated through the company's information security management system (ISMS) established for the management of the risks to the organization's information security objectives.
 Members of top management meet on an annual basis to review security, compliance and operational metrics related to the achievement of its information security objectives, and their continued alignment with the company's mission.

-Organizational Structure and Assignment of Authority and Responsibility
+Organizational Structure and Assignment of Authority and Responsibility of reporting.

-Equinix's organizational structure provides the framework within which its activities for achieving entity-wide objectives are planned, executed, controlled, and monitored.
-Equinix's management believes that establishing a relevant organizational structure includes considering key areas of authority and responsibility and appropriate lines of reporting.
 Equinix has developed an organizational structure suited to its needs.
 This organizational structure is based, in part, on its size and the nature of its activities.
 Equinix's assignment of authority and responsibility activities include factors such as how authority and responsibility for operating activities are assigned and how reporting relationships and authorization hierarchies are established.
 It also includes policies relating to business practices, knowledge and experience of key personnel, and resources provided for carrying out duties.
 In addition, it includes policies and communications directed at ensuring that personnel understand the entity's objectives, know how their individual actions interrelate and contribute to those objectives, and recognize how and for what they will be held accountable.
 Specific control activities that Equinix has implemented in this area are described below: